Road prison: Criticism

 One modern writer calls the étapes "a form of punishment in and of itself.
-Its purpose seems to be to break down prisoners' will."
-And ultimately that...
-"There really isn't any objective reason why prisoners would have to be moved very long distances from their homes – thousands of miles away – to other facilities, where it would be hard for family to visit them."
+Its purpose seems to be to break down prisoners' will. [...]
+There really isn't any objective reason why prisoners would have to be moved very long distances from their homes – thousands of miles away – to other facilities, where it would be hard for family to visit them."

-In one incident, a Russian soldier requested to see his wife, and the Russian government responded by arresting her, binding her in chains, and forcing her to walk thousands of kilometres as part of a Siberian prisoner contingent, living among the etapes, "maimed, insulted, violated."
-The prisoners' temporary allotment is "a dog-kennel, a stable, a black hole – anything but a place to live in."
+In one incident, a Russian soldier requested to see his wife, and the Russian government responded by arresting her, binding her in chains, and forcing her to walk thousands of kilometres as part of a Siberian prisoner contingent, living among the étapes, "maimed, insulted, violated".
+The prisoners' temporary allotment is "a dog-kennel, a stable, a black hole – anything but a place to live in".

-One author, writing for the Fortnightly Review, said that everything is expensive at the étapes "except the human body," as prison guards were often involved in selling liquor, tea, cards, and other assorted vices to prisoners en route to their final destination.
+One author for the Fortnightly Review said that everything is expensive at the étapes "except the human body", as prison guards were often involved in selling liquor, tea, cards, and other assorted vices to prisoners traveling to their final destination.
 This author made numerous other points similar to those of other Russian prison critics: rotten building materials, absence of any heat, lack of any bedding, absolute filth, and possibility for any prisoner to break out by merely twisting the tin bars holding them in their prison and away from absolute desperation in the wilderness.